kumbulanit/t-sql/tech company/untitled/Presentations/Lab_Basic_SELECT_Presentation.md

 -- Decimal operations
 SELECT
-    Salary,
+    BaseSalary,
-    CAST(Salary AS INT) AS SalaryRounded,
+    CAST(BaseSalary AS INT) AS SalaryRounded,
-    ROUND(Salary / 12, 2) AS MonthlySalary
+    ROUND(BaseSalary / 12, 2) AS MonthlySalary
 FROM Employees;
 ```